Katie-Sloan/PDA-static-and-dynamic-task-a/part_1_docs/testing_task_1.md

   for card in cards:
     total += card.value
     # On line 47, the return statement needs to be placed outside of the for loop, because otherwise the statement will be returned for each card in cards.
     # Also, total needs to be converted to a string, as it will not be possible to concatenate a string with an integer.
-A space will aso need to be inserted for readability.
+A space will also need to be inserted for readability.
     return "You have a total of" + total

 ```